 Bicycle frames are commonly made from either carbon fibre, aluminium, titanium, steel or a combination of these materials.
-Each material has different characteristics and will affect the cost, comfort, weight, stiffness, strength, durability and general 'feel' of the bike.
+Each bicycle frame material has different characteristics and will affect the cost, comfort, weight, stiffness, strength, durability and general 'feel' of the bike.
 It's worth noting that it's often how the chosen material is used by the engineers and manufacturers that matters most, and this is something that each brand will typically play with.
 Before we jump into the details, it's worth considering the following factors when deciding what material is best for you;

 Weight: Your bike needs to be strong enough to carry you and any extra luggage you plan on carrying in the form of panniers, racks or mounts.
 Each material will have different strength properties, fatigue rates and impact resistance but there is always a trade-off between weight and durability.
 Another aspect of weight to consider is how important having a light weight bike is to you.
 For example, If you’re chasing performance advantages than having a light weight bike would be higher on your list.

 The purpose of the bike: If you plan on racing then a stiff, lightweight bike is the ideal choice, narrowing the type of materials to choose from.
 Conversely, if you are touring or planning a riding adventure that requires long hours in the saddle and the ability to carry items, then durability is the priority and again, narrows the type of material to choose from.

 The area you ride: It may not be apparent that your postcode could influence the type of material your bike is built from, but consider a material like steel that will rust in wet, humid climates.
 A material like aluminium might be a better choice given the conditions while still providing similar characteristics to steel.